 This isn’t a typical adventure game, it falls under the guise of an interactive puzzle book with a side of adventure, however it is a must play.
 The graphics alone rival those masterpieces found in the Louvre and the story rivals those of the Faulkner and Tolkien.
 The gameplay itself is old school by using the mouse to click everything on the screen, however this becomes a benefit instead of a hindrance.
 Memoria is one of the best indie games of 2013, hands down.

-You can get BioShock Infinite for Mac from our partner store:
+You can get Memoria (Mac) from our partner store: